Implementing Firewall Technologies

 (10.1.0.1:20) <= (10.0.0.1:46411)

-Beginning with Cisco IOS Release 12.4(20)T, the debug policy-firewall command replaces the debug ip inspect command.
+Beginning with Cisco IOS Release 12.4(20)T, debug policy-firewall replaces debug ip inspect.

-• Multiple inspection policies and ACLs on several interfaces on a router make it difficult to correlate the policies for traffic between multiple interfaces.
+• Multiple ACLs and inspection policies across many interfaces make it difficult to correlate traffic behavior between zones.

-• Policies cannot be tied to a host group or subnet with an ACL.
-All traffic through a given interface is subject to the same inspection.
+• Policies cannot be scoped to a host group or subnet — all traffic through an interface is subject to the same inspection.

-• The process relies too heavily on ACLs.
+• The model relies too heavily on ACLs.

 • Not dependent on ACLs.